 Offers for the Air France KLM World Elite Mastercard® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-Although it's possible to redeem your points for a fixed value toward travel or retail via thankyou.com, the best way to maximize your Citi ThankYou Points is by transferring to one of the airline partner loyalty programs.
+Although it's possible to redeem your points for a fixed value toward travel or retail via thankyou.com, the best way to maximize your Citi ThankYou Points is by transferring to one of Citi's transfer partners.

-In this guide, we cover everything you need to know about the Citi ThankYou transfer partners.
+In this guide, we cover everything you need to know about the Citi ThankYou transfer partners and other useful tips for Citi ThankYou Points.

 Page Contents